molnarszilard/ToFNest/README.md

 ### Training

-Modify in datasetloader.py the path to the folder containing your depth images (16bit 1 or 3 channel) and the images about the normla vector (8bit RGB).
+Modify in datasetloader.py the path to the folder containing your depth images (16bit 1 or 3 channel) and the images about the normal vector (8bit RGB).
 The depth images can be simple depth images, in order to increase the dataloading speed you might want to create 3 channel depth images (the same data from the depth image is copied), or you can also experiment with different combinations, like 2 channel containing depth information, and 1 channel containing a monochrome image (all of these should be on 16 bit).
 In train.py you can see the available options, and modify them, either from code, or using them as [--options] at running.
 You might want to set the code to save images from the training phase, so you can see the evolution of the training.

 Run python train.py [--options]